isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 	<li style="font-size:15.5px">Log in to your bank's internet / mobile banking application</li>
 	<li style="font-size:15.5px">Link your NRIC number to your bank account at the PayNow registration screen</li></ol>
 You may also refer to your bank's website for specific details to do so.
 If you do not have Internet or mobile banking, you can contact your bank directly to register for PayNow-NRIC.<br><br>
 Otherwise, you can choose to receive your payouts via Direct Bank Crediting.
-To do so, simply visit here, login with your Singpass, select "View / Update Payment Mode" and update your POSB/DBS, OCBC or UOB bank account details.
+To do so, simply visit here, login with your Singpass, select "<a class="hyperlink" href="https://www.workfare.gov.sg/app/Account/QRLogin?returnUrl=/PaymentInstructions/Edit">View / Update Payment Mode</a>" and update your POSB/DBS, OCBC or UOB bank account details.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q32.
 Why can withdrawals be made only in $10 denominations and what can I do with my balance GovCash?</b></font></summary>
 Currently, the minimum withdrawal amount at the ATMs is $10.
 Hence, GovCash withdrawals can also be made in $10 denominations.
 If the balance in your GovCash is less than $10, you can accumulate your balance monies before your next withdrawal.<br><br>
-Alternatively, you can also transfer the balance to your PayNow NRIC-linked bank account or utilise them to make payments at any merchants or transfer to your friends by scanning the PayNow QR code using the LifeSG app.
+Alternatively, you can also transfer the balance to your PayNow NRIC-linked bank account or utilise them to make payments at any merchants or transfer to your friends by scanning the PayNow QR code using the LifeSG mobile app.
 You may refer to the <a href="https://www.workfare.gov.sg/Documents/Leaflet_GovCash.pdf" class="hyperlink">step-by-step guide</a> for detailed instructions.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q33.
-Would I need to login to Singpass each time I open the LifeSG app to access my GovCash?</b></font></summary>
+Would I need to login to Singpass each time I open the LifeSG mobile app to access my GovCash?</b></font></summary>
-No, you are only required to log in using SingPass when you first use the LifeSG application.
-Subsequent use of the LifeSG app do not require SingPass logins again, unless you have not used LifeSG app for more than a year or deleted the application and re-downloaded it.
+No, you are only required to log in using SingPass when you first use the LifeSG mobile application.
+Subsequent use of the LifeSG mobile app do not require SingPass logins again, unless you have not used LifeSG mobile app for more than a year or deleted the application and re-downloaded it.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q34.
 If my GovCash balance is insufficient to make payments at the merchants, can I top-up using my own funds?</b></font></summary>
-Topping up your GovCash balance in the LifeSG app is not available.
+Topping up your GovCash balance in the LifeSG mobile app is not available.
 For purchases of amounts above your GovCash balance, please pay the difference using other payment modes that the merchants accept (e.g. cash, debit/credit cards).
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q35.
 Can I use my GovCash balance to make purchases on e-commerce platforms like Shopee or Lazada?</b></font></summary>